 The first version of MySQL appeared in 1995, and today, over ten other versions exist.

-Knowing your MySQL version will help you figure out the configuration changes and other settings you’ll need to maintain to keep your applications running perfectly.
+Knowing your MySQL version will help you figure out whether you need to make any configuration changes and tweak settings to keep your applications running perfectly.

-This article will guide you on how to check the MySQL version via the command line.
-And you could check your MySQL version in two ways.
+This article will help you find the MySQL version via the command line.

 Method 1: SSH Shell

 The secured socket shell is a network protocol that allows two computers to communicate and reliably share data.

 Webmasters and Database Administrators often use SSH to log into a remote computer and perform tasks on the server from anywhere.
 It’s basically the same as hooking up a monitor and a keyboard to the server.

 SSH connections are end-to-end encrypted, so you don’t need to worry about anyone eavesdropping the communication between your computer and the remote host.

 There are a couple of ways of establishing an SSH connection to your server: you can either use a client application like PuTTY, or you can do it via your operating system’s built-in command line shell.
 Windows users can employ PowerShell or the command prompt and Linux and MacOS have the Terminal.